ddnexus/pagy/pagy-on-docker/README.md

 #### Run

-Then run a bash session and `npm install` (notice that it may look like frozen, but it's just downloading cypress):
+Then run a bash session and `npm install` (notice that it may look like frozen for a couple of minutes, but it's just downloading cypress):

 ```sh
 docker-compose -f docker-compose.yml \